News and Announcements

 Broker Experience Clarification*

-California Code of Regulations, Title 10, section 3541(d) provides that the Office of Real Estate Appraisers may issue appraiser licenses (AL designation) to holders of current real estate broker licenses who are able to document 1,000 hours of residential real estate appraisal experience.
+California Code of Regulations, Title 10, section 3541(d) provides that the Bureau of Real Estate Appraisers may issue appraiser licenses (AL designation) to holders of current real estate broker licenses who are able to document 1,000 hours of residential real estate appraisal experience.
 However, the Appraiser Qualifications Board (AQB) of the Appraisal Foundation requires a minimum 2,000 hours of documented experience for the state license level.
 Consequently, AL licenses issued with the broker experience credit allowance are not in full compliance with minimum AQB requirements.
 Because of this discrepancy, the Appraisal Subcommittee classifies such licenses as non-AQB compliant on the National Registry.
 Some federally regulated lenders may not accept appraisals performed by those licensees.
 Those licenses, however, can become fully compliant with AQB requirements with a subsequent submission of an appraisal log documenting the necessary hours to achieve the minimum 2,000-hour requirement.
 AL licensees in this category must submit their additional experience for compliance on the Log of Appraisal Experience REA 3004 form.

-* NOTE: Pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, effective July 1, 2013, OREA will no longer be authorized to issue AL licenses to real estate broker licensees that have not documented the AQB minimum requirement of 2,000 hours of residential real estate appraisal experience.
+* NOTE: Pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, effective July 1, 2013, BREA will no longer be authorized to issue AL licenses to real estate broker licensees that have not documented the AQB minimum requirement of 2,000 hours of residential real estate appraisal experience.
 Such licensees will not be listed on the Appraisal Subcommittee's National Registry, and will no longer be eligible to perform appraisals for federally related transactions.

 Appraisal Subcommittee's Supplement to Bulletin 2011-01, dated August 11, 2011, regarding Mandatory AQB Criteria for State Licensed Appraisers.